 Plans to use Fannie and Freddie will decrease the wealth gap, support affordable housing, and cap payments on rentals are in the works.
 These policy changes and his injection will provide assistance for people to buy housing.
 Biden and his administration will assist through tools like a refundable and advanceable tax credit and rental assistance.
 These plans aim to target first-time home buyers as well as Hispanic and Black home buyers.
 There are potential problems with these proposed plans.
 For example, low inventory in regards to housing.

 This past December, the number of homes on the market decreased 40% compared to December of 2019.
 Homes also sold two weeks faster.
-Trump’s trade wars resulted in home prices have been rising and resources such as lumber and metal have climbed to new highs.
+Trump’s trade wars resulted in home prices have been rising and resources such as lumber and metal has climbed to new highs.
 The lack of immigration caused a shortage in labor.
 The shortage of workers might turn around with Biden’s administration.
 However, the tax credit he is proposing might not make it through Congress, even with Democrats in the majority in the Senate.

 Biden also plans on naming a new head of the Federal Housing Finance Agency (FHFA).
 This would better hold Fannie and Freddie responsible for putting through affordable housing goals.
 They won’t be free from conservatorship for the next few years as the proceeds that will probably go towards affordable housing will come from feeds on government-backed loans.
 There will be more regulations under Biden’s administration, which will increase the cost of credit and make it less available.
-Biden also is planning on increase the lending that the FHFA provides and reducing monthly insurance premiums.
+Biden also is planning on increasing the lending that the FHFA provides and reducing monthly insurance premiums.
 This will also hopefully help decrease the inequalities in race, economic, and education that we see today.
 They are also trying to pressure banks back into FHA lending which could help to increase the availability of affordable mortgages.

 Along the lines of policy change, Biden plans on strengthening the Community Reinvestment Act which holds banks to the obligation of reinvesting funds from communities they take deposits from.
 Banks are held to this Act.
 Biden plans on making it apply to nonbank lenders as well in order to better help low-income areas.
-Increasing loans to low-income home buyers and building more affordable housing will create more high-density multifamily buildings.
+Increasing loans to low-income homebuyers and building more affordable housing will create more high-density multifamily buildings.
 However, this could have a negative effect on the environment–another key aspect of Biden’s campaign.

 Lastly, mortgage rates are increasing.
 Previously, low rates gave home buyers more buying power and let them be more competitive in the market.
 The only reason rates were low is because the Federal Reserve was buying mortgage-backed bonds as a result of the pandemic.
 They wanted to help stimulate home-buying by letting people refinance their mortgages at low rates which would stimulate the economy.
 The rise in rates will increase slowly and a stronger economy will help to offset the rise in rates.